 Email Signature Marketing

-Marketing in the e-mail signature, on the other hand, is of course not legally binding.
+Marketing within the email signature, on the other hand, is of course not legally binding.
 And there is not much demand for it either - most companies have not made use of this option so far.
 But they are wasting valuable traffic potential.
-A company with only 50 employees, for example, sends about 500,000 e-mails per year and thus has 500,000 chances to place its messages and increase its turnover.
+A company with only 50 employees, for example, sends about 500,000 emails per year and thus has 500,000 chances to place its messages and increase its turnover.

 There are several reasons why email signatures are not the favorite of many marketing departments.
 Most importantly, advertising in email signatures often requires a lot of administration.

 Effective Email Signature Marketing